aws-samples/transactional-data-lake-debezium-cdc/README.md

 </p>

 Resources provisioned with the Cloudformation Stack:
 1. **Database instance**: We are going to use this resource as the source datasource for our CDC stream.
 It is a MySQL Database.
-The template also provisiones a MySQL Client EC2 Instance so we can connect securely to our Database.
+The template also provision a MySQL Client EC2 Instance so we can connect securely to our Database.
 2. **Debezium Server**: We are going to use a EC2 Instance to host the Debezium Server Application.
 This can be hosted on-premisses or on AWS.
 We are provisioning a VPC to simulate a on-premisses network.
 3. **Kinesis Data Stream**: Debezium Server can write CDC data to KDS natively.
 We are going to create a stream on Kinesis to receive updates, inserts and deletes data.